Title: The Society of S

 My thoughts: I bought this book in one of my shopping sprees for my birthday, like a year ago.
 I have to admit that I really liked the cover so I became interested right away.
 The synopsis sounded interesting too, so I decided to buy it.
 I didn't even know this was a series.

-When I started to read it, I was excited to find out what was this Society that inspired such compelling cover, but then I got caught on pages and pages of nothing
+When I started to read it, I was excited to find out what was this Society that inspired such compelling cover, but then I got caught on pages and pages of nothing.

 For a vampire book it was terribly slow, before I even reached the third chapter I was already bored.
 I continued reading just because I refused to lose the money it has costed me.